kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/v1beta2/03-00-basic-diagnostics.md

 # Issues with APIRules and Service Connection - Basic Diagnostics

 API Gateway is a Kubernetes controller, which operates on APIRule custom resources (CRs).
-See [Issues When Creating an APIRule in version v1beta2](./03-40-api-rule-troubleshooting.md).
+See [Issues When Creating an APIRule in Version v1beta2](./03-40-api-rule-troubleshooting.md).

 To diagnose problems, inspect the status code of the APIRule CR: